cgdilley/TapTimer/README.md

  - **Duration**:  The duration of the timer, split into hours, minutes, and seconds.
  - **Reset**:  Pressing this button will reset this timer, erasing any elapsed time on it.

 Pressing confirm in this property configuration window will immediately apply all settings to the widget, even if the cancel button is then pressed in the main configuration screen.

 ## Using Pre-built Timers (Prefabs)

 In the main configuration screen, the right-hand side of the screen is dedicated to a list of pre-built timer settings, or **prefabs**.
 By default, a 'Nap' timer is included.
 Additional prefabs may be added by pressing the **'+'** icon.
 This will bring up the property configuration window, similar to the window as described in the above section.

-By pressing and holding (long-clicking) on existing prefab icons, this same property configuration window will pop up to all you to edit the properties of that prefab (or remove it from the list, by pressing the *'delete'* button.
+By pressing and holding (long-clicking) on existing prefab icons, this same property configuration window will pop up to allow you to edit the properties of that prefab (or remove it from the list, by pressing the *'delete'* button.

 Any changes to prefabs (adding, editing, or deleting) will only be saved once the *'confirm'* button is pressed.
 Pressing *'cancel'* will discard these changes.